I-3-1-12.Screening for Hearing Recording

 2. Paper Claim(s) File

-The hearing office procedures for handling hearing recordings in a paper claim(s) file are set forth in HALLEX I-2-8-50.
-In general terms, if the claim(s) file is paper and:
+The HO procedures for handling hearing recordings in a paper claim(s) file are set forth in HALLEX I-2-8-50.

-On receipt of a request for review involving a paper claim(s) file, OAO staff will ensure a copy of the hearing recording is properly associated with the claim(s) file.
-If the request for review relates to a fully or partially favorable ALJ decision, OAO staff will request the hearing recording from the hearing office, Megasite, or Federal Records Center (FRC) by using the Megasite Information Management System (MIMS).
-If the ALJ's decision is unfavorable and a hearing recording is not associated with the claim(s) file, see instructions in subsection B below.
+On receipt of a request for review involving a paper claim(s) file, OAO staff will ensure that a copy of the hearing recording is properly associated with the claim(s) file.
+If a copy of the hearing recording is not associated with the claim(s) file, see subsection B below.

 B. Hearing Recording Is Missing or Inaudible

-If OAO staff screening a hearing recording find that the recording is missing or inaudible, staff will take the following actions when appropriate, or take the actions necessary to refer the case to a branch chief for resolution.
+If OAO staff screening a hearing recording determines that the recording is missing or inaudible, staff will take the following actions when appropriate, or take the necessary actions to refer the case to a branch chief for resolution.
+In a paper claim(s) file, when a hearing recording is missing or inaudible, OAO staff will first attempt to access the recording through eView.

 1. Contacting the Hearing Office

-To find a hearing office email address, type ¦ODAR R[region number] into the global address book and locate the appropriate hearing office.
-For example, to locate the Boston hearing office email address, type in ¦ODAR R1 in the global address book and locate the Boston hearing office.
+Type ¦ODAR R[region number] into the global address list and locate the appropriate HO.
+For example, to locate the Boston HO email address, type in ¦ODAR R1 in the global address list and locate the Boston HO;

-For National Hearing Centers, the general email address is ¦¦¦ODAR OCALJ NHC (name of NHC location).
+For National Hearing Centers, use the general email address ¦¦¦ODAR OCALJ NHC (name of NHC location).

-In the text of the email, OAO staff will include the name and Social Security number involved, noting whether the hearing recording is missing or inaudible.
+In the text of the email, OAO staff will include: the claimant's name and Social Security number, the date of the hearing and the name of the adjudicator, and whether the hearing recording is missing or inaudible.
 If the case is designated critical, OAO staff will also include that information in the email.

 2. Documenting the Request

-OAO staff will add a remark in ARPS that indicates the date OAO requested the recording (and from whom), update the ARPS status code to DACP, and diary the case for 30 days (10 days for critical cases).
-For instructions on creating a diary, see the ARPS Training Manual Descriptions, Module 6.
-Adding a remark is necessary so the Appeals Council can evaluate OAO's attempts to obtain the recording before determining whether a remand for that reason is appropriate.
+OAO staff will add a remark in ARPS that documents the date OAO requested the recording (and from whom), update the ARPS status code to Diary Action Pending (DACP), and diary the case for 14 days (10 days for critical cases).
+For instructions on creating a diary, see the ARPS Training Manual, Module 6 – Case Diary.
+Adding a remark is necessary so that the Appeals Council (AC) can evaluate OAO's attempts to obtain the recording before determining whether a remand for that reason is appropriate.

-The hearing office can occasionally fix an inaudible hearing recording with a systems correction but this action may require up to 30 days to coordinate the changes with headquarters components.
-If, in an electronic claim(s) file, the hearing office sends a CD of the hearing recording to the branch, the branch will forward the CD to the Executive Director's Office (EDO).
-The EDO will work with the Division of Electronic Services to see if the recording can be associated with the record.
+The HO can occasionally fix an inaudible hearing recording with a systems correction, but this action may require up to 30 days to coordinate the changes with headquarters components.
+In these instances, OAO staff will instead diary the case in ARPS for 30 days.
+If, in an electronic claim(s) file, the HO sends a compact disc (CD) of the hearing recording to the branch, the branch will forward the CD to the Executive Director's Office (EDO).
+The EDO will work with the Division of Electronic Services to associate the recording with the record.

-OAO staff will send a follow up email if the hearing recording is not received when the diary expires and the hearing office has not already indicated it cannot find or fix the hearing recording.
-If the recording is not received within 5 working days of the follow up email, the branch chief will annotate the Claims File Search Checklist (see HALLEX I-3-1-26) and add the completed checklist to the private section of the claim(s) file for review by the Appeals Council.
+OAO staff will send a follow-up email (or, in critical cases, make a follow-up call) if the hearing recording is not received when the diary expires, and the HO has not indicated that it cannot find or fix the hearing recording.
+After sending the follow-up email (or, in critical cases, making the follow-up call), OAO staff will diary the case again.
+If the recording is not received within 14 working days of the follow-up email (or within 10 working days of the follow-up call for critical cases), OAO staff will confer with the branch chief.
+Ultimately, if the recording cannot be located, the branch chief will annotate the Claim(s) File and Hearing Recording Search Checklist (see HALLEX I-3-1-26) and add the completed checklist to the private section of the claim(s) file for review by the AC.
 A remand order can then be prepared.

-A remand is generally not appropriate if the hearing office is communicating with OAO staff.
-However, if an unreasonable amount of time passes and OAO staff has been unable to resolve the issue, OAO staff should ask the EDO at ¦¦¦ODAR OAO for further assistance.
-Likewise, if OAO staff finds a pattern of non-responsiveness from a particular hearing office, it should also notify the EDO.
+A remand is generally not appropriate if the HO is communicating with OAO staff.
+However, if an unreasonable amount of time passes and OAO staff has been unable to resolve the issue, OAO staff should ask the EDO for further assistance by emailing ¦¦¦ODAR OAO.
+Likewise, if OAO staff finds a pattern of non-responsiveness from a particular HO, it should also notify the EDO at the same email address.

-C. Hearing Office Notifies OAO of Omissions or Inaudible Hearing Recording
+C. HO Notifies OAO of Omissions or Inaudible Hearing Recording

-If the hearing office becomes aware of omissions in the hearing recording or that the hearing recording is inaudible before OAO has identified the issue, hearing office staff may request that the Appeals Council return jurisdiction to the hearing office to correct the issue.
-For hearing office instructions, see HALLEX I-2-6-46 C.2.
-The Appeals Council will follow its usual procedures to process a remand for a missing hearing recording.
+If the HO becomes aware of omissions in the hearing recording or that the hearing recording is inaudible before OAO has identified the issue, HO staff may request that the AC return jurisdiction to the HO to correct the issue.
+For HO instructions, see HALLEX I-2-6-46 C.2.
+The AC will follow its usual procedures to issue a remand for an inaudible hearing recording.